3N-VOY/network_chatapp/README.md

 # Network_chatapp
 This project implements a multi-client chat application in Python, featuring RSA asymmetric encryption for secure communication and SSL for encryption during socket communication.
 The application utilizes threading for handling multiple clients concurrently.

-# Overview
-This project implements a multi-client chat application in Python, featuring RSA asymmetric encryption for secure communication and SSL for encryption during socket communication.
-The application utilizes threading for handling multiple clients concurrently.

 # Features
 Server-side Features
 *	RSA Asymmetric Encryption: Generates Private and Public keys, Utilizes RSA keys for secure communication between the server and clients.